-For upscale and unique Italian cuisine, head to Blackbird.
-Start by nibbling on freshly baked bread dipped in olive oil, marinated olives, or a cast-iron skillet of meatballs in red sauce topped with fresh Parmesan.
+This casual eatery serves upscale and unique Italian cuisine.
+When you dine at Blackbird, start by nibbling on freshly baked bread dipped in olive oil, marinated olives, or a cast-iron skillet of meatballs in red sauce topped with fresh Parmesan.

 While the pasta dishes and plated entrees are delicious, the brick-oven pizzas are outstanding.
 Enjoy a classic — like the margherita, with tomato, fresh mozzarella, basil, and garlic — or a classic with a twist — like the spicy pepperoni that adds jalapeño to the usual tomato, pepperoni, and cheese toppings.
 For a pizza you’re not likely to find elsewhere, order the rose harissa, which tops your pie with tomato, olives, kale, cheese, and an egg.
 It’s easy to pair your selection with the perfect wine thanks to Blackbird’s wine list.

 Visit Blackbird at 140 East Main Street, Bozeman, MT 59715.